raul23/pyebooktools/README.rst

 Script usage, subcommands and options
 ------------------------------------
-As explained in the `Usage, options and configuration`_ section, the usage pattern for running a given **subcommand** is the following:
+The usage pattern for running a given **subcommand** is the following:

 .. code-block:: terminal